 We’ve been patiently waiting for the return of Netflix hit The Crown for quite some time now.
-The highly anticipated third season was initially expected by fans back in November 2018, as this was around the same time the first two seasons dropped on the streaming service in previous.
+The highly anticipated third season was initially expected by fans back in November 2018, as this was around the same time the first two seasons dropped on the streaming service previously.
 Then when that didn’t happen, it was rumoured that season three was coming in the early months of 2019.

 But now it’s finally confirmed that the show will return to Netflix in November, and there’s even a trailer to get us in the spirit.

 The royal drama will see Olivia Colman succeed Claire Foy as Queen Elizabeth II in the critically-acclaimed show’s third instalment.

 It feels like only yesterday the Broadchurch star was confirmed to be stepping in to portray Her Majesty as the series enters a new time frame.
 But a year on from the announcement, we can’t wait to see her in action.

 While we count down the days, here’s everything you need to know about the upcoming third season of The Crown before it hits our screens.

 Who are the cast of The Crown season 3?

 Fans will be forced to kiss goodbye to the original cast made up of Claire Foy (as the Queen), Matt Smith (as Prince Phillip) and Vanessa Kirby (as Princess Margaret) as the show introduces a host of new faces to replace them in the third and fourth seasons of The Crown.